 (3) PLUMBING – Submit a COMPLETE and DETAILED diagram showing location and type of pumps, valves, piping specs, fittings specs, truck unloading bulkhead protection, nurse tank risers and riser pull-away provision, traffic protection provision, etc. Provide DETAILED dimensions, distances, and specifications.

 (4) LOCAL PERMIT – Submit a copy of the local permit and or other local approval if a local permit is required.

 (5) STORAGE TANK U1A DATA REPORT – See information in the storage tank nameplate area of the instructions.

 (6) PHOTO OF DATA/NAMEPLATE FOR EACH STORAGE TANK NEWLY INSTALLED OR RELOCATED.

-CONTINGENCY PLAN (PDF: 265 KB / 24 pages) - A plan which describes storage, handling and incident handling practices must be available at facility for review.
+Incident Response Plan for Agricultural Chemicals (PDF: 70 KB / 16 pages) - A plan which describes storage, handling and incident handling practices must be available at facility for review.
 Do NOT submit with permit application.

 In addition to the above mentioned items the entire application must be completed.
 Contact the MDA prior to making updates to your firm's anhydrous ammonia storage facility, to determine if an approval/permit is required.

 PERMANENT STORAGE INSTALLATIONS MUST HAVE ON HAND, AS A MINIMUM, THE FOLLOWING SAFETY EQUIPMENT:

 SAFETY MEASURE – REQUIRED USE OF PERSONAL PROTECTIVE SAFETY EQUIPMENT: